 You rotate the tires on your car to get the best use of the tread.
 By implementing a rotational grazing system in your pasture, you'll get more mileage out of your forages.
 Overgrazing a pasture stops root growth and diminishes the amount and quality of the grass.
 It can also result in soil erosion because the grass isn't there to prevent the soil from being blown or washed away.
-Subdivide large pastures into smaller grazing areas to restrict the amount of time an area is grazed, suggests Dr. Thomas Lenz, a veterinarian with AQHA Corporate Fort Dodge.
+Subdivide large pastures into smaller grazing areas to restrict the amount of time an area is grazed, suggests Dr. Thomas Lenz.

 - Provide at least one acre of good-quality pasture per horse per paddock.
 Horses should graze the grass in a paddock down to about 2 inches over at least a week's time.